outlandishideas/wpackagist/README.md

 }
 ```

-## WordPress core
+## WordPress® core

-This does not provide WordPress itself.
+This does not provide WordPress® itself.

 See https://github.com/fancyguy/webroot-installer or https://github.com/roots/wordpress.